128technology/docs/docs/cc_fips_conductor_install.md

 ## Installation

-After imaging the ISO onto removable media, connect a computer to the SSR, then insert the imaged drive into the SSR device and power it on.

 ### Connect the SSR to a Management Console

 Ensure that you have an RJ-45 to DB-9 rollover cable available.
 The SSR has a console port (CONSOLE) with an RJ-45 connector.
 Use the console port to connect the appliance to a management console or to a console server.
 The default baud rate of the console port is 115200 bps.